-MORTGAGEE TITLE INSURANCE is almost always required by lenders to protect them from any liens or other irregularities in the history of your title that may have financial consequences.
+Mortgagee Title Insurance is almost always required by lenders to protect them from any liens or other irregularities in the history of your title that may have financial consequences.
+The Mortgagee Policy is paid for with a one-time premium at closing.
 But protecting the mortgage lender doesn't protect you.
 For example, if a past-due property tax bill suddenly surfaced after you closed on your property, you'd have to pay it.

-The OWNER TITLE INSURANCE POLICY protects you personally against loss from title irregularities.
+The Owner Title Insurance Policy protects you personally against loss from title irregularities.
+It, too, is paid for by a one-time premium, due at closing.
 It insures that your interest in the property will be secure at the time of your purchase.
 So, if a past-due property tax bill came up, your Owner Policy would protect you.
-In addition to the STANDARD OWNER POLICY, there is also an EXPANDED OWNER POLICY that provides even greater coverage.
+In addition to the Standard Owner Policy, there is also an Expanded Owner Policy that provides even greater coverage.
 Your attorney can answer any questions you might have concerning the differences in coverage.